Actindo-AG/Documentation/Adyen/Integration/02_ManageAdyenSettings.md

 # Manage Adyen settings

 In addition to the settings in the *Payments* module, there are some settings necessary in the Adyen backend to ensure a smooth data transfer.
+It is recommended that you manage the *Payments* settings in parallel, so that you can enter the connection data alternately.
+Note that you can no longer copy the credentials after you have saved the Adyen or Payments settings.
+For detailed information, see [Configure Adyen connection](./01_ManageAdyenConnection.md#configure-adyen-connection).

 The following procedures contain information on the settings to be configured in the Adyen backend.
 It shows the standard procedure that was current at the time this documentation was created.
 For the latest detailed descriptions, refer to the Adyen documentation.

+**Additional information**

+Adyen uses TLS certificates that are changed from time to time.
+Actindo only checks if it is a valid certificate in general and does not validate specific certificates.
+So you can ignore this information.
+See also an update example from Adyen: [https://help.adyen.com/updates/tls-certificates-on-adyen-services](https://help.adyen.com/updates/tls-certificates-on-adyen-services).

 ## Create Adyen webhook